Navigating the Child Care and Development System

 Using Child Care Resource and Referral (R&R) Services - a guide to requesting referrals from the Child Care Resource and Referral (R&R) Agency, including discussing the needs of the family, exploring the type of care desired (center-based or family child care), and whether family needs assistance paying for care.
 In addition, outlines next steps once the family receives referrals, including guidelines for visiting the programs and selecting the one that best meets the needs of the family.
 P C

 List of Subsidized Child Care and Development Programs – Community-based organizations, R&Rs and school districts contract with the California Department of Education/Child Development Division (CDE/CDD) to offer low- to moderate-income families one or more types of subsidized child care and development programs.
 The programs typically recruit families living or working in the local community.
-The list of programs are organized by Zip code and alphabetically.
 P C

 Preschool Programs Enrolling Now: State Preschool, Head Start and Los Angeles Universal Preschool (LAUP) – A flyer targeted to parents, foster parents and relative caregivers of three and four year old children with an overview of the three preschool programs – Head Start, State Preschool and Los Angeles Universal Preschool (LAUP - each program’s enrollment requirements, and how to access them.
 P C

 Subsidy Program Registration Form: Designed to help families begin the process of registering their child in a CDE/CDD-contracted child care and development program.
 The form is available in eight languages; click on the preferred language to download the form – Armenian – Chinese – English – Khmer – Korean – Russian – Spanish – Vietnamese P